These guides are AI-generated educational summaries — not legal or medical advice.

 Describing only your 'average day' rather than your worst-day experience

-Why: VA rating is based on the full spectrum of your condition.
+VA rating is based on the full spectrum of your condition.
 Per M21-1 guidance, examiners should document the worst-day presentation.
 If you only describe mild symptoms, the rating will not reflect the severity of your condition.

-Do this instead: Explicitly describe both your typical experience AND your worst days.
+Instead: Explicitly describe both your typical experience AND your worst days.
 Say: 'On an average day the pain is a 4/10, but on bad days - which happen 2-3 times per week - it reaches 8/10 and I cannot focus on work or sleep through the night.'

 Impact: All rating levels